ZorkaBozilovic/music-eeg-modelling/README.md

 ## Key Findings

-All findings are presented in the thesis.
+All key findings are presented in the thesis.
 The full document will be uploaded to this repository once it has been marked.

+## Acknowledgements

+This project uses the publicly available dataset from Di Liberto et al. (2020).

+Several aspects of the TRF pipelines were adapted from the publicly available *TRF for Alice EEG Dataset* pipeline (Brodbeck et al. 2023).
+Every line in the scripts following this pipeline is annotated with the comment `# "TRF for Alice EEG Dataset"`.

+Preliminary results from this project, previously published at the AES AIMLA 2025 conference (Bozilovic and Roman 2025), are noted in the thesis.

 ## References

-The dataset is cited in the thesis.
-Several aspects of the TRF pipeline were adapted from the publicly available *TRF for Alice EEG Dataset* pipeline (also cited in the thesis).
-Every line in the scripts following this pipeline is annotated with the comment `# "TRF for Alice EEG Dataset"`.
-Preliminary results from this project, previously published at the AES AIMLA 2025 conference, are noted in the thesis.
-All citations can be found in the *References* section of the thesis.
+- Di Liberto, G. M. et al. (2020), ‘Cortical encoding of melodic expectations in human temporal cortex’, Elife 9, e51784.
+- Brodbeck, C. et al. (2023), ‘Eelbrain, a python toolkit for time-continuous analysis with temporal response functions’, eLife 12.
+- Bozilovic, Z. & Roman, I. R. (2025), Decoding melodic acoustic features from neural data, in ‘AES International Conference on Artificial Intelligence and Machine Learning for Audio (AIMLA)’.
+Late-breaking demo paper.